-The typical home buying process goes something like this: you save up your cash, get preapproved for a mortgage, and put an offer on a house that fits your budget.
-The offer is accepted; then, you sign the loan, grab the keys, and move in.
+The typical homebuying process goes something like this: You save up your cash, get preapproved for a mortgage, and put an offer on a house that fits your budget.
+The offer is accepted, and after the closing period, you sign the loan, grab the keys, and move in.

 If that’s the case, there’s an alternative route to homeownership you may not have considered: finding a rent-to-own home.
 These arrangements, when structured properly, can bring a lot of benefits to both buyer and seller.

 However, it’s not always easy to uncover these opportunities by simply browsing real estate listings or driving through your dream neighborhood, and you have to be wary of unscrupulous sellers.
 We talked to expert agents experienced in the rent-to-own process to show you exactly where to look and what pitfalls to watch out for.

 A rent-to-own home is an agreement that allows the renter to buy the home from the landlord after a specific lease period.
 With a rent-to-own contract, you’ll have to pay a lease option fee upfront.
 This is essentially a security deposit that ensures your right to purchase the property at the end of the lease.
 In some cases, this fee will be applied to the down payment at the end of the lease term.
 Lease option fees vary widely with some as low as 1% and others 10% or more.

 The purchase price of the home is locked in upfront to save any negotiation at the end of the lease.
 Rent payments will then include a rent premium, or the portion of monthly rent set aside in an escrow account to be applied toward the down payment.
 Because of the rent premium, however, it will look like you’re paying an above-market rate.
 This money will eventually come back to you in the form of a down payment, but if you choose not to exercise your option to buy, that money may be lost.

 Let’s take a closer look at the two types of rent-to-own contracts: